How to Fix a Door That Won’t Latch in 10 Steps (with Pictures)

 10. Install the Strike Plate into Place

 You have finally made it to the last step!
 All that is left to do is put the strike plate back into position and put your screws in.
-After that, you are now free to open and close your door with ease!
+After that, you are free to open and close your door!

-Using screws that fit snugly into each pilot hole, secure your new strike plate to the door jamb.
+Secure your new strike plate to the door jamb using screws that fit snugly into each pilot hole.
 Screw them in with your screwdriver or drill until tight and flush against the jam surface.

 The 6 Common Causes Why Your Door Won’t Latch

-Here are some of the most common reasons why your door doesn’t latch.
+Here are some of the most common reasons your door doesn’t latch.

 1. The Strike Plate is Out of Alignment